And you can find it here !

 Schedule the SessionCapturePurge SP every day, to prune (at least) the last 7 days’ capture.

-This data & its collection can be very helpful Firstly it caqn alert you (by email/database mail) to blocking.
+This data & its collection can be very helpful Firstly it can alert you (by email/database mail) to blocking.
 It can be very useful in analyzing long-running SQL batches, and blocking, historically.
 Also, it can be very helpful for analyzing wait stats in hindsight.
-I will add some example queries for analyzing your collected data in the next few days.

 On Thursday (26.8.2010) last week I had the privilege to be invited to spend the day at Microsoft HQ in Reading, for SQL Bits Speaker Training.
 The day was run by Guy Smith-Ferrier, an MVP, conference regular, and trainer.